mfiorek/poke-todo/README.md

 Uses open PokeAPI for all the information about Pokemons and Firebase for authentication and storing data.

 ## Technological stack:
+- PokeAPI (not yet - to be added in the future)
 - React
 - Vite
+- TailwindCSS
 - Reddux (not yet - to be added in the future)
-- Firebase (not yet - to be added in the future)
+- Firebase:
+    - Authentication
+    - Firestore database